Nausea is a sick feeling in the stomach that usually results to vomiting. Generally, it is a sensation of unease and discomfort in the upper stomach.

 - If feeling dizzy due to nausea, keep the head still.
 After resting, get up slowly to prevent dizziness

 - Eat regular meals and snacks.
 Eat small meals throughout the day, avoid overeating and stop when already full.
 Avoid eating spicy or greasy foods.
-Chips, pizza, fried foods and doughnuts can make nausea worse.
+Chips, pizza, fried foods and doughnuts can make it worse.

 - Drink plenty of fluids at least 8-10 glasses of water every day to prevent dehydration.